Himalayan Yoga Academy

 Sukshma Yoga (Subtle Yoga)

-Sukshma yoga is a fundamental yoga package.
-It purifies and recharges the body, mind, energy, and emotion.
-It prepares the well foundation for further means of Yoga practice.
+Subtle Yoga, or Sukshma yoga, is a fundamental yoga package that fulfills the basic needs of a human being.
+This yoga package purifies and recharges the body, mind, energy, and emotion.
+It prepares a solid foundation for further means of Yoga practice.
 It includes Prathana (Prayer), Sukshma Vyayama (Subtle Exercise), and Vishram (Rest & Relaxation).
-It is itself complete package that fulfills the basic need of human being.

 AUM: A…………Body…………………….U…………………Mind……………………….M………………Spirit…………………………………..